How to Change Your Voice

 This is the heart and the soul of your voice, and the main responsible part of that is making the sound you talk or sing with.
 The thing is that in contrast to other body parts that help you produce your sound, you can’t touch your vocal cords in order to relax them.
 However, to feel them operating, you can gently touch your throat and start speaking.

 Now try to yawn as you’re touching them.
 This will help your muscles around your neck and throat relax, and they will prepare your larynx for what is coming — aka, your exercises to change your voice.

 - Soften your muscles

 You speak, and you learn.
 And you learn what other areas you engage when speaking.
 Apart from your vocal cords and voice box, other muscles come in to play as well.
 Your tongue, face, jaw, soft palate, and neck are a few of them.

 Your articulators play an essential part in shaping and coloring your voice.
 And if you want to change your voice at home, you need to make sure you’re able to control them.
 And to be able to control them, you need to make sure that you have relaxed them.
 Makes sense, right?

 Awaken those muscles by stretching them.
 Move your tongue around, stretch your neck a couple of times, open your mouth wide, and feel your whole face relaxing.
 Once warmed up, tension will go away, and you’ll be ready for the next steps.
 The steps that you’ve been looking for all along.

-To change your voice for a recording or for professional use, you need tools, high-quality microphones, or just a simple voice changing mobile app.
+To change your voice for a recording or for professional use, you need tools, high-quality microphones, or just a simple plugin.
 But when you want to exercise on how to position your voice the right way, you only need one tool.

 Yourself.
 Ok, and a voice recorder.
 “How?” you ask?
 Keep reading to find out.
 Let’s change your voice without a vocal coach or fancy, expensive, high-end equipment.